 Archived Stock - This item is no longer available

-the bulbous pot with a wide neck and with a beautiful patina of old lichens and moss,
+the bulbous pot with a narrow neck, raised on a scrolled wrought iron triform base and with a beautiful patina of old lichens and moss,